AllStars101-sudo/Intellitable/README.md

 Now open your browser and type in 'http://127.0.0.1:8000' or 'localhost:8000' to display the contents of the app.

 Note: the above commands *must* be written only after ensuring that the Intellitable folder is on your terminal path.
 To terminate the app, just hit cmd+c or ctrl+c.
 Thank you for using Intellitable.
-Intellitable is also available at